scikit-hep/uhi/docs/indexing.rst

    h[:] = np.ones(10) # underflow/overflow still 0
    h[:] = np.ones(12) # underflow/overflow now set too

-Note that for clarity, while basic Numpy broadcasting is supported, axis-adding broadcasting is not supported; you must set a 2D histogram with a 2D array or a scalar, not a 1D array.
+Note that for clarity, while basic NumPy broadcasting is supported, axis-adding broadcasting is not supported; you must set a 2D histogram with a 2D array or a scalar, not a 1D array.